 - (b) Philippine Coast Guard (PCG).
-For purposes of this Act, the PCG shall exercise port State control, consistent with its powers and functions under Republic Act No. 9993, otherwise known as the Philippines Coast Guard Law of 2009, and its Implementing Rules and Regulations. - Sec.
+For purposes of this Act, the PCG shall exercise port State control, consistent with its powers and functions under Republic Act No. 9993, otherwise known as the Philippines Coast Guard Law of 2009, and its Implementing Rules and Regulations. - (c) Maritime Industry Authority (MARINA).
+For purposes of this Act, the MARINA shall exercise flag State control, consistent with its powers and functions under Presidential Decree No. 474, otherwise known as the Maritime Industry Decree of 1974 and Executive Order Nos.
+125 and 125-A, series of 1987, as amended, otherwise known as the Reorganization Act of the Ministry of Transportation and Communications. - Sec.
 6. Power to Adopt Regulations to Conform to Amendments to International Maritime Conventions.
 The MARINA, with the concurrence of the DOTr, through the Secretary, shall recommend to the Department of Foreign Affairs (DFA) the adoption of international maritime instruments which the Philippines is not yet a party to, so that the appropriate recommendation can be made, the relevant instrument of ratification or accession may be issued by the President, and the concurrence of the Senate of the Philippines may be obtained: Provided, That in the case of any subsequent amendment to any technical annex of any existing international convention or treaty to which the Philippines is already a party and which is deemed accepted by the State parties to the convention after the lapse of the specified time, the MARINA is hereby empowered and authorized to amend and revise its rules and regulations to conform with the amendments to the relevant convention or treaty without need of further legislative or executive authorization.

 Sec.
-7. Coordination Among Regulatory Agencies. - The Secretary of Transportation, with the concurrence of MARINA, shall direct, oversee and document the creation, maintenance, and management of the appropriate coordinative framework and structure among all government agencies mandated by law to supervise and regulate all parties referred to in Section 3 of this Act in order to ensure the harmonized implementation and enforcement of the conventions covered by this Act.
-For this purpose, the Secretary of Transportation, with the concurrence of MARINA, shall issue relevant regulations, orders, processes and procedures within sixty (60) days from the effective date of this Act, which regulations may be amended from time to time as needed.
+7. Coordination Among Regulatory Agencies. - The Secretary of Transportation shall direct, oversee and document the creation, maintenance and management of the appropriate coordinative framework and structure among all government agencies mandated by law to supervise and regulate all parties referred to in Section 2 of this Act in order to ensure the harmonized implementation and enforcement of the conventions covered by this Act.
+For this purpose, the Secretary of Transportation shall issue relevant regulations, orders, processes and procedures within sixty (60) days from the effective date of this Act, which regulations may be amended from time to time as needed.
 The issuance of the Secretary of Transportation shall give special attention to clearly identify the processes and procedures to be followed by the different regulatory agencies, considering each agency's mandate, technical competence and expertise, organizational structure and capabilities for carrying out the Philippines' obligations under the conventions.
-The Secretary of Transportation, with the concurrence of MARINA, shall further clarify functions and tasks which require:
+The Secretary of Transportation shall further clarify functions and tasks which require: